otterize/docs/docs/_common/cluster-setup.md

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/projectcalico/calico/v3.24.1/manifests/calico.yaml
 ```
+You need to install Calico because Minikube does not support network policy enforcement by default, Calico helps solve this issue.

 </TabItem>
 <TabItem value="gke" label="Google GKE">
 <a href="https://cloud.google.com/kubernetes-engine/docs/how-to/network-policy#gcloud">Visit the official documentation</a>, or follow the instructions below:
 <Tabs>
 <TabItem value="cli" label="gcloud CLI">

 To use the gcloud CLI for this tutorial, [install](https://cloud.google.com/sdk/docs/install) and then [initialize](https://cloud.google.com/sdk/docs/initializing) it.

 ***To enable network policy enforcement when creating a new cluster, run the following command:***